Who owns your DNA? You should, according to this biodata bill of rights

 According to Statista, there are 3.25 billion digital voice assistants being used in devices around the world.
 However, we are still unsure how exactly companies are using and processing voice data, including whether Alexa stores conversations from children.
 Simply put, companies must not be able to bypass people’s right to know how and when their voice is translated into biodata that can be used to reveal intimate details about who they are.

-Even welcome legislation like the The California Consumer Privacy Act (CCPA) leaves important gaps in how personal data is actually used.
+Even welcome legislation like the the California Consumer Privacy Act (CCPA) leaves important gaps in how personal data is actually used.
 The complexity inherent in data protection can also create massive confusion when we lack a common set of principles.

 Clarity is a right we just can’t take for granted anymore.
 When it comes to biodata, people must be clearly informed of how companies use their data, not just when the data is being traded or shared with third parties.